 Once completed, we’ll discuss the results of your assessment with you.
 This helps us understand whether the test results are accurate and what it means for you as a surrogate.

-Some points to note
+Some Points to Note

 Remember: the assessment is not about deciding whether you’re mentally well.
 It’s about understanding who you are, your background, and whether you’ll be a good fit as a surrogate.

 Once you’ve completed all aspects of the psychological evaluation, the Mental Health Specialist will review the results and generate a report.
+This report can help confirm that you have a thorough understanding of the emotional and practical factors that lie ahead.

 If you’re approved (and we’re sure you will be!), you’ll be one step closer to starting your journey as a surrogate.
 From here, you will go through the medical evaluation before moving on to the most exciting part of all: matching with your future Intended Parents!